One of the most important things a borrower can do when considering the purchase of a new home is to compare loans, loan types and loan options.

-Once you begin making these comparisons, it's easy to see why many veterans choose a VA guaranteed mortgage as opposed to an Federal Housing Administration mortgage loan or conventional mortgage.
-Without question, VA loans feature the best down payment options for qualified borrowers.
+Once you begin making these comparisons, it's easy to see why many veterans choose a VA guaranteed mortgage as opposed to a Federal Housing Administration mortgage loan or conventional mortgage.
+VA loans feature some of the best down payment options for qualified borrowers.

 Conventional lenders require down payments of at least 3 percent, and more commonly lenders require 5 percent down or more.
 Borrowers with bad marks on their credit can struggle to qualify for conventional financing.
 A mediocre credit history can negatively affect interest rates and other loan terms available through conventional mortgages.

 Ultimately, to get the best terms for the life of a traditional mortgage loan, borrowers may need excellent credit and to make a down payment in the 20-percent range.
 Unless borrowers put down such a large sum of money, their conventional loan will feature private mortgage insurance (PMI).

 When you compare FHA loans to conventional mortgages, the government-insured loan does provide a much better down payment minimum of 3.5 percent.
 But mortgage insurance for FHA loans is usually the highest in the housing market .
 Mortgage insurance figures into the monthly payments for the life of a loan, and it can make the loan substantially more expensive in the long run.

 VA mortgages are available for no money down for qualified borrowers, and never have any private mortgage insurance (PMI).
 The no-money-down VA-insured mortgage gives borrowers dealing with tight budgets more flexibility in the all-important early years of the home loan.